thibault-martinez/protocol-rfcs/text/0005-white-flag/0005-white-flag.md

 Even though the tangle is a graph made of transactions, for the sake of this pseudo-code it is considered as a graph of bundles.
 For this reason, when we talk about the `trunk` or the `branch` of a bundle, we are actually referring to the `trunk` and `branch` of the last transaction of the bundle.

+There are multiple topological orders for each DAG, and in order to avoid conflicting ledger states it is requisite that all noes will apply bundles in the exact same order

+To avoid ambiguities we define the order which will be followed, upon the arrival of a new milestone, we will span the cone of transactions in a DFS manner, we will visit bundles from root to trunk and then to branch, we will then apply the bundles in an order reversed from the order in which we visited the bundles when we DFS-ed

 ```
 // ledger is the global ledger state